Shikoku Kasei Meglio Stadium

-Pikara Stadium (Pikaraスタジアム) is a multi-purpose stadium in Marugame, Kagawa, Japan, formally called Kagawa Marugame Stadium.
+Shikoku Kasei Meglio Stadium is a multi-purpose stadium in Marugame, Kagawa, Japan, formally called Kagawa Marugame Stadium.
 It is currently used mostly for football matches.
-The stadium holds 30,099 people.
+The stadium capacity is 30,099 people.
 The stadium was built in 1997.

 It was formerly known as Kagawa Marugame Stadium.
-Since September 2015 it has been called Pikara Stadium for the naming rights.
+Since September 2015 it has been called Shikoku Kasei Meglio Stadium for the naming rights.

 Events

 On 1 December 2024, Kochi United SC use this stadium for J3/JFL Playoff matches against YSCC Yokohama in first leg, due to renovation Kochi Haruno Athletic Stadium.